Photographing the 'City of Possibilities'

+(CNN)In 2006, Masdar, Abu Dhabi's renewable energy company, launched and shortly announced plans for an ambitious sustainable urban development comprising of businesses, residential housing and educational facilities.

-The project -- helmed by British architecture firm Foster + Partners, was to be located in the desert of one of the world's most oil-dependent nations, the United Arab Emirates.
+The project, helmed by British architecture firm Foster + Partners, was to be located in one of the world's most oil-dependent nations, the United Arab Emirates.

+Located near Abu Dhabi's airport, Masdar City would be home to 50,000 residents and serve 40,000 commuters.

 Understanding the need to diversify away from fossil fuels, the aim was to help the Middle Eastern state become a world leader in green energy.

-Located 11 miles south of Abu Dhabi, Masdar City would be home to 50,000 residents and serve 40,000 commuters.

 Its streets would be free of automobiles, with people ferried around in driverless electric cars.
 Thousands of solar panels would line the outskirts of the city, making Masdar self-sufficient.
-No carbon, no waste.

-But a decade on, things are looking very different to that dream.
+But a decade on, the project has come up against some challenges.

-There are only around 300 residents living in Masdar, and all are graduates of the Masdar Institute of Science and Technology.
-The ambitious ideals of the original proposition have been scaled back.
+After the global economic downturn, Masdar City's development model was redefined to include third-party investors.

-Chris Wan, design manager for Masdar City, told The Guardian earlier this year that the city's zero carbon dream would definitely not be coming true anytime soon.
+Chris Wan, design manager for Masdar City, told The Guardian at the beginning of 2016 that the city's zero carbon dream would definitely not be coming true anytime soon.

-And with its completion date pushed back to 2030, it has been dubbed a green ghost town.
+And with its completion date pushed back to 2030, the city has previously been dubbed a green ghost town -- today there are only around 300 residents living in Masdar, and all are graduates of the Masdar Institute of Science and Technology.

-Shooting on a large format camera, French photographer Etienne Malapert first traveled to the city in 2014, and returned a year later.
+But progress, albeit slow, is being made.
+In a recent statement to CNN, Masdar City's Director of Planning and Delivery Anthony Mallows wrote: "Masdar City has faced challenges along the way but is experiencing the most rapid development in its relatively short history.

+"Today, we have evolved from an entirely self-funded project into one primarily driven by third-party investment.
+This allows us to ensure the city grows at a commercially viable pace, while also sharing sustainable best practices with wider industry, a key part of our mandate to support the diversification of the UAE economy away from oil & gas."
-He learned of the Masdar project while studying for his Bachelor's degree at the École cantonale d'art de Lausanne in Switzerland.

-"I was looking for a place that could unite the topics of environment and architecture," he says.
+French photographer Etienne Malapert learned about the project while studying for his Bachelor's degree at the École cantonale d'art de Lausanne in Switzerland.
+"I was looking for a place that could unite the topics of environment and architecture," he said.
 "It's something that speaks to me."

+He first traveled to the Masdar City in 2014 and returned a year later.
+Shooting on a large format camera he captured a series of striking images.

-CNN has interviewed Malapert to gain insight into the process of capturing this unique city in the Emirati desert.
+CNN spoke to Malapert to hear about his personal experiences photographing the unique development.

-Can you describe the city of Masdar to us?
+Can you describe the Masdar City to us?

 When I first went to the city there were still very few images of Masdar available and so I didn't really know what to expect.